betaflight/betaflight/.github/issue_template.md

-# 1. ARE YOU REQUESTING SUPPORT OR REPORTING A BUG?
+# 1. ARE YOU REQUESTING SUPPORT A BUG?

-YES/NO
+-- YES/NO --

 # 2. If you answered YES to the above question go here instead:

 https://www.rcgroups.com/forums/showthread.php?2249574-Cleanflight-firmware-for-STM32F3-based-FCBs-Check-First-Post-Please%21%21

+Alternatively use other forums, slack or IRC for support.

 # 3. If you answered NO to the first question.
-Delete everything above this line and continue.
+Delete everything above this line, read the guidelines (see link above this form) and continue.

 # A - Description